mroshaw/unity-framework-docs/buildingtools/editortools/configurelightingtool.md

 ---
-title: Configure Lighting Tool
+title: Set Up Lighting Tool
 nav_order: 6
 parent: Building Editor Tool Window
 ---

-# Configure Lighting Tool
+# Set Up Lighting Tool

 This tool configures lights within your selecting building Game Object and adds components to give you control over their function.

 ## Quick Overview

-The Configure Lighting tool:
+The Set Up Lighting tool:

 - Adds a "Lighting Controller" to the building, allowing you to control groups of lights within the building structure.
 - Adds a "Building Light" component to each light within the building, giving more granular control over it's function.